jackyzha0/quartz/content/on-linux.md

 This page documents my many adventures with Linux and why I enjoy it.

 ## Virtualization
 Virtualization is a great way to get acquainted with Linux.
-If you're a student, check if your university has VMware (also see [[Resources/for-students|Resources for Students]] in general).
+If you're a student, check if your university has VMware (also see [[for-students|Resources for Students]] in general).